kishanSQT/Readme_Viewer/README.md

   - description: Prompts in AI are input instructions or questions given to a model, guiding it to generate a specific response or output.
 - instructions
   - type: String
-  - example: You role is to generate a well defined summary
+  - example: You role is to generate a well-defined summary
   - required: true
   - description: Instructions are input texts or questions that guide the model to generate a specific response or output.